JacobKnaack/movie-blog-front-end/README.md

 This repository contains the front end code for a simple blog that displays reviews written by 3 exclusive reviewers.

+## User Authorization

+Reviewers will authorize their reviews using an environment variable set on project build, these will hard coded so no users will be added to the authorized user list.

 ### Usage

 Content for this blog is formatted with the use of markdown, so formatting your content should be done with the syntax for markdown files.